eveskew/RVFutures/README.md

 - [`model_postprocessing.R`](/scripts/model_postprocessing.R) uses saved XGBoost model objects to generate ROC curve, variable importance, and partial dependence plots.
 Also calculates the cutoff value that maximizes the true skill statistic (TSS) for use in downstream analyses

 - [`generate_prediction_rasters.R`](/scripts/generate_prediction_rasters.R) uses saved XGBoost model objects to generate prediction rasters showing the relative likelihood of RVF across the study region.
-These prediction rasters are generated for all months of the calendar year using predictor data describing historical climate (1970-2000), historical weather (2008-2021), and future climate conditions.
+These prediction rasters are generated for all months of the calendar year using predictor data describing historical climate (1970-2000), historical weather (2008-2022), and future climate conditions.
 Summary data written to [prediction_raster_summary.csv](/data/misc/prediction_raster_summary.csv)

 - [`model_validation.R`](/scripts/model_validation.R) calculates grid cell-level RVFV force of infection (FOI) and combines these estimates with RVF relative likelihood values from the prediction raster layers to validate our model's predictive ability.
 Also generates the accompanying figure.
 Data written to [serology_data_for_validation.csv](/data/serology_data/serology_data_for_validation.csv)

-- [`calculate_pop_at_risk.R`](/scripts/calculate_pop_at_risk.R) combines predicted RVF relative likelihood values from the prediction rasters with estimates of future human population to calculate the future population at risk.
+- [`calculate_pop_at_risk.R`](/scripts/calculate_pop_at_risk.R) combines predicted RVF relative likelihood values from the prediction rasters with estimates of future human population density to calculate the future population at risk.
 Estimates written to [human_pop_at_risk.csv](/data/misc/human_pop_at_risk.csv)

 #### Plotting

-- [`plot_outbreak_data.R`](/scripts/plot_outbreak_data.R) generates figures showing the distribution of observed inter-epidemic RVF outbreak events
+- [`plot_outbreak_data.R`](/scripts/plot_outbreak_data.R) generates figures showing the distribution of observed interepidemic RVF outbreak events

 - [`plot_background_points.R`](/scripts/plot_background_points.R) generates a single figure showing the background points used in XGBoost modeling